 - An understanding of email’s role in their business.

 Your database should be up-to-date and well-maintained so your marketing campaign doesn’t erode.
 This will allow you to improve your email message’s effectiveness, and personalize for a better targeted message.
 This will keep your “deliverability score” high enough so that to keep reaching more inboxes.

 You and your team should consider these questions and determine a solution for your campaigns:

 - When is it right to send an email?
 When is it not?

-- How often should we send emails?
+- With what frequency should we send emails?

 Once you have the answers, you’ll be able to create a good user experience for your recipients, whether they’re leads or customers.